 Is smoking CBD safe?

-While more research into the effectiveness of CBD consumption methods is needed, most evidence suggests that vaping or smoking CBD itself will not cause intoxicating side effects.
-The primary concern for users is getting unadulterated CBD and, for those who prefer smoking, the potential long term effects on the lungs.
+While more research into the effectiveness of CBD consumption methods is needed, most evidence suggests that smoking CBD flower will not cause intoxication.
+The primary concern for users is getting unadulterated CBD and, for those who prefer smoking, the potential long-term consequences for the lungs.
+CBD does interact with some prescription drugs so check with your doctor before trying it.

 Can you smoke CBD oil?